 Are almonds healthy for us?
 Yes they are!
-Exactly, how are these nuts healthy for us to add to our diets each day?
+Exactly, how are almonds healthy nuts for us to add to our diets each day?

 Eating almonds can reduce the risk of heart disease, according to a recent study performed by Professor Helen Griffiths, executive dean of the School of Life and Health Sciences at Aston University in Birmingham, UK and professor in Biomedical Sciences.
-These nuts are essentially a healthy snack.
+Almonds are essentially a healthy snack.

 Griffiths and a team of researchers believe that almond nutrients work together to improve health and lower the risk of heart disease.